 8. Being My Own Boss Is Worth It

 It wasn’t easy to keep blogging month after month before finally seeing the initial fruits of my labor (which for me was about 6 months after I launched my website and 9 months after I started building it).
-At times I felt guilty blogging instead of doing something more profitable with my time, and I can’t imagine how much harder it would have been for me to stick with it if I’d also been parenting or working at another job (I have so much respect for bloggers who do that!).
+At times I felt guilty blogging instead of doing something more profitable with my time, and I can’t imagine how much harder it would have been for me to stick with it if I’d also been parenting or working at another job (I had so much respect for bloggers who do that!).

 But earning financial freedom while having the flexibility to work from home on my own schedule is so important to me, that whether through a blog or by some other means, I’m willing to do whatever it takes to achieve that goal.
 If that’s your dream too, and if you have something you’re passionate about sharing with others through writing, I believe a blog can help you get there.

 In this article, blogger, Ashley Mann shared what she learned from blogging as a business in just one year.
 She’s accomplished so much by learning all she could, staying focused, and investing in herself and her blog.
-Be sure to check out her awesome RV makeovers, storage ideas, decorations and more at RVInspiration.
+Be sure to check out her awesome RV makeovers, storage ideas, decorations, and more at RVInspiration.